openstack/barbican/api-guide/source/consumers.rst

 What is a Consumer?
 ###################

-A consumer is a way to to register as an interested party for a container.
+A consumer is a way to register as an interested party for a container.
 All of the registered consumers can be viewed by performing a GET on the {container_ref}/consumers.
 The idea being that before a container is deleted all consumers should be notified of the delete.